wafrizzell/mavenfuzzyfactory_project/README.md

-1. Gsearch seems to be the biggest driver of our business.
-Could you pull monthly trends for Gsearch sessions and orders so that we can showcase the growth there?
+**1. Gsearch seems to be the biggest driver of our business.
+Could you pull monthly trends for Gsearch sessions and orders so that we can showcase the growth there?**

 ```
 SELECT
     YEAR(ws.created_at) AS yr,
     MONTH(ws.created_at) AS mo,
     COUNT(DISTINCT ws.website_session_id) AS gsearch_sessions,
     COUNT(DISTINCT o.order_id) AS orders,
     COUNT(DISTINCT o.order_id)/COUNT(DISTINCT ws.website_session_id) AS conv_rate
 FROM website_sessions AS ws
     LEFT JOIN orders AS o
 	    ON ws.website_session_id = o.website_session_id
 WHERE
     ws.utm_source = 'gsearch'
     AND ws.created_at < '2012-11-27'
 GROUP BY
     yr,
     mo
 ;
 ```